 True, your wedding gown should be the main star of the event, but the fact is that you will need accessories.
-They will elevate your look, make it, even more, prettier and beautiful.
+They will elevate your look, make it even prettier and more beautiful.
 In order to make this accessory game stress-free and fun, we have gathered around some rules that can help you choose the best accessories for your wedding day.

 Try Not to Overdo It

-Know Your Decolletage, i.e. Neckline
+Know your Décolletage, i.e. Neckline

 Different necklines require distinct types of jewelry and accessories.